asad-62/Effect-of-analysis-window-and-feature-selection-on-classification-of-hand-movements-using-emg-signal/README.md

 The first file "preprocessing_data_and_Extracting_fearures" preprocess the signal and extract the features and the second file "Code_for_shuffling_test_train_split" appends the true vale against the corresponding features values and then shuffles the feature values into test train split according to repetitions.

 The data from the dataset [1] is fed to the first code which will extract all the features.
+These extracted features are then used by the second script "Code_for_shuffling_test_train_split" whose output can then to deployed to classifier.

 The research paper can be find at https://doi.org/10.1007/978-3-030-55190-2_30